cooperka/react-native-snackbar/README.md

 | `onPress` | `function` | `undefined` (Snackbar is simply dismissed) | A callback for when the user taps the button. |
 | `color` | `string` or `style` | `undefined` (natively renders as white) | The text color for the button. |

+Note: the `title` will ellipsize after 2 lines of text on most platforms.
+See [#110](https://github.com/cooperka/react-native-snackbar/issues/110) if you need to display more lines.

 ## Troubleshooting

 #### Undefined import